karammulc/Karas-Jams-Case-Study/SQL.md

   SELECT
     artistName,
     trackName,
-    SUM(msPlayed) AS total_song_time
+    SUM(minsplayed) AS total_song_time
   FROM `karasdata.kjams`
-  WHERE artistName IN (SELECT artistName FROM top_artists) GROUP BY artistName, trackName
+  WHERE artistname IN (SELECT artistName FROM top_artists) GROUP BY artistname, trackName
 ),
 artist_total_time AS (
   SELECT